Phenomenological Approaches to Self-Consciousness

 Phenomenologists do not claim the infallible authority of reflection over subjective experience.
 There are no epistemic guarantees connected with self-consciousness other than immunity to error through misidentification.
 If I cannot be wrong about who is living through my experiences, I can be wrong about all kinds of other things about my experiences.
 A brief consideration of the phenomenology of temporality will help to explain this, namely, why reflective self-consciousness is characterized by certain limitations.
 It will also help to clarify how pre-reflective self-consciousness, as a mode of existence, is possible in the first place, as well as elucidate the phenomenological account of diachronic unity, an account that does not posit something called the “self” as a separate entity over and above the stream of consciousness (cf. Zahavi 2014).

 The temporal structure that accounts for pre-reflective self-awareness is also the structural feature that accounts for the limitations imposed on reflective self-consciousness.
 Reflective self-consciousness yields knowledge of pre-reflective subjectivity that is always after the fact.
 Reflective self-consciousness, which takes pre-reflective experience as its object, is itself (like any conscious experience) characterized by the same temporal structure.
 In principle, however, the retentional-impressional-protentional structure of reflection cannot overlay the retentional-impressional-protentional structure of pre-reflective experience in complete simultaneity.
 There is always a slight delay between reflection and the pre-reflective object of reflection.
 One might say that the pre-reflective experience must first be there if I am to turn my reflective attention to it and make it an object of reflection.
 Husserl writes: “When I say I, I grasp myself in a simple reflection.
 But this self-experience [Selbsterfahrung] is like every experience [Erfahrung], and in particular every perception, a mere directing myself towards something that was already there for me, that was already conscious, but not thematically experienced, not noticed” (Husserl 1973b, 492–493).
 This delay is one of the reasons why there remains a difference or distance between the reflecting subject and the reflected object, even though the reflected object is my own experience.
 As a reflecting subject, I never fully coincide with myself.
-When I reflect, there is always something about my experience which will evade my reflective grasp: the very reflective moment itself.

 As Merleau-Ponty puts it, our temporal existence is both a condition for and an obstacle to our self-comprehension.
 Temporality contains an internal fracture that permits us to return to our past experiences in order to investigate them reflectively, but this very fracture also prevents us from fully coinciding with ourselves.
 There will always remain a difference between the lived and the understood (Merleau-Ponty 1945, 76, 397, 399, 460).
 Self-consciousness provides us with the sense that we are always already in play.
 This leads some phenomenologists to note that we are born (or “thrown” into the world) and not self-generated.
 We are caught up in a life that is in excess of our full comprehension (Heidegger 1986).
-There is always something about ourselves that we cannot fully capture in self-conscious reflection.
+There is always something about ourselves that we cannot fully capture in the moment of self-conscious reflection.

 If reflective self-consciousness is limited in this way, this should not prevent us from exercising it.
 Indeed, reflective self-consciousness is a necessary condition for moral self-responsibility, as Husserl points out.
 Reflection is a precondition for self-critical deliberation.
 If we are to subject our different beliefs and desires to a critical, normative evaluation, it is not sufficient simply to have immediate first-personal access to the states in question.